Harmful computing practices in enterprise

 All those bad practices can easily harm a company’s security and lead to data leakages.
 To avoid this, setting up a mobile device management system is essential.

-Many bad practices are still affecting professional data security, particularly in SMEs (as said in the Data Breach Investigations report from 2018, 58% of data hacking involves small and medium businesses).
+Many bad practices are still affecting professional data security, particularly in SMEs.
 Nowadays, it is impossible for a company to know exactly which data is stored and/or shared on personal devices by its employees, for private policy reasons.
 However, an enterprise can set up secured professional dedicated devices and also restrain access to corporate information on private smartphones or tablets, by using a reliable MDM solution.